 - Read/write: An active device, such as a phone, picks up data from a passive device, which does not have the capability of reading information itself.

 - Card emulation: An NFC device can be used like a contactless credit card.

 The final use is the one that most concerns merchants - NFC's ability to support contactless payments.

 NFC and mobile payments

-To use NFC to make a payment, consumers need to first open the payment app on their mobile device and tap it onto the card terminal.
+To use NFC to make a payment, consumers need to first open the payment app on their smartphone or other mobile device (Apple Pay or Android Pay, for example) and tap it onto the card terminal.
 Customers may also need to scan their fingerprint or enter a unique passcode to approve the transaction.
 The process is similar to using contactless credit and debit cards that are now in wide circulation.